 COVID-19 Vaccine Information

-Cabarrus Health Alliance's COVID-19 staff are actively vaccinating individuals who fall within the Group 1 and Group 2.
-Definitions for each phase can be found at yourshotyourspot.nc.gov.
+Cabarrus Health Alliance's COVID-19 staff are actively vaccinating individuals who fall within the Group 1, Group 2, Group 3, Group 4 and Group 5, including individuals 16 and older.

 Tested, safe, and effective COVID-19 vaccines will help us defeat the virus, get back in control of our lives, and back to the people and places we love.
 Get the COVID-19 Vaccine Facts and Update from the North Carolina Department of Health and Human Services - For more information Click Here.

 Para mucha más información en español acerca de las vacunas del Covid-19, visite: https://covid19.ncdhhs.gov/vacuna